-Join a School of Mathematics with a strong international reputation for research, where students work with leading experts on a broad range of topics.
-We have distinguished research groups in pure and applied mathematics.
+Join the School of Mathematics, which has a strong international reputation for research, and where students work with leading experts on a broad range of topics.
+We have distinguished research groups in Algebra, Logic, Fluid & Solid Mechanics and Mathematical Physics.
 We offer the chance to collaborate with industry, business and other academics around the world.

 The School of Mathematics accepts students for PhD research degrees each year.
 You can apply for one of several fully funded studentships.
 We also welcome applications from students with their own funding.
 Our Faculty members have a range of interests and are more than happy to discuss possible projects with potential students.

 For further information on research topics and applications, visit:

 For further information about research within the School of Mathematics, visit:

 Each school has funding for some projects; eligibility rules may apply; UEA offers a limited number of ISF scholarships, up to 50 per cent of tuition fees, to excellently qualified overseas (non-EU) students each year; these awards are based on academic merit.

 Take a look at our current PhD and studentship opportunities.